Skip to main content

 Conservation And Sustainability

-Chavash Varmane National Park implements oak forest restoration programs to expand these declining ecosystems, planting native species in areas previously converted to agriculture or degraded by unsustainable forestry.
+Chavash Varmane National Park implements oak forest restoration programmes to expand these declining ecosystems, planting native species in areas previously converted to agriculture or degraded by unsustainable forestry.
 The park's wildlife monitoring tracks populations of species serving as indicators of ecosystem health, including woodpeckers, raptors, and medium-sized mammals.
 Cultural landscape management protects sacred groves and other sites of traditional importance to Chuvash communities, incorporating indigenous knowledge into conservation planning.
 Invasive species control targets exotic plants threatening native meadow ecosystems.
 The park collaborates with agricultural areas surrounding the park to promote wildlife-friendly farming practices that reduce pesticide use and maintain hedgerows serving as habitat corridors.

 Visitor Ratings